Sinforosa Eyang

-Sinforosa Eyang Nguema Nchama (born 26 April 1994), also known as Mirey and La Mirey de Fifi, is an Equatoguinean singer and football manager and former player who coaches the Equatorial Guinea women's national under-20 team.
+Sinforosa Eyang Nguema Nchama (born 26 April 1994), also known as Mirey and La Mirey de Fifi, is an Equatoguinean singer, football manager, and former player who coaches the Equatorial Guinea women's national under-20 team.

-Eyang was a midfielder during her playing career, which included to be a vice-captain of the Equatorial Guinea women's national team, with which she played the 2011 FIFA Women's World Cup.
+Eyang was a midfielder during her playing career, which included being a vice-captain of the Equatorial Guinea women's national team, with which she played the 2011 FIFA Women's World Cup.
 On club level she played for Estrellas de E'Waiso Ipola and Super Leonas (which she captained) in her country.